 Home to world-famous Preikestolen & Kjerag

-Lysefjorden is located in Rogaland county, Fjord Norway, and home to the famous Preikestolen and Kjerag rock formations.
+The Lysefjord is located in Rogaland county, Fjord Norway, and home to the famous Preikestolen and Kjerag rock formations.
 The 42-kilometer-long fjord was originally a river valley, created by streams and rivers that eroded through an old, plain landscape.
 Through a series of ice ages, this valley was transformed into its current deep U-shape.

 On this page, you can find information on how to travel to the Lysefjord.